ShanelkaPramuditha/IWT-Project-Social-Ad-Wizards/README.md

 ✔   R - Read and filter role and log in to the system.

-✔   U - Edit all account data (user, manager, designer).
+✔   U - Edit account data (user, manager, designer).

 ✔   D - Delete accounts from the system.